UNIST-LOFT/SimAPR/README_detailed.md

   },
 ```
 In this case, patch ID is `/0_0_2_1_VariableReplacer/LightweightMessageFormatter.java`.
-This patch is selected and tried in 2nd iteration and it takes about 13.7 seconds until this patch.
+This patch is selected and tried in 2nd iteration, and it takes about 13.7 seconds until this patch.
 This patch failed all failing tests (`result` is false) and also invalid patch (`pass_result` is false) because SimAPR only tries passing tests if a patch passed all failing tests.
 However, this patch is compilable (`compilable` is true).

 Until this patch, there is no valid patch (`total_plausible` is 0).

 ### Patch Generators

 Patch generators are stored `SimAPR/<tool>` directory.

 We modified each tools to generate patch candidates and meta-information of patch space.
-Also, we removed patch validation part from each tools because SimAPR will run patch validation.
+Also, we removed patch validation part from each tool because SimAPR will run patch validation.

-`Avatar`, `TBar`, `kPar` and `Fixminer` are template-based APR tools and they are written in Java with Maven.
+`Avatar`, `TBar`, `kPar` and `Fixminer` are template-based APR tools, and they are written in Java with Maven.
 To compile them, just move to each directory and run `./compile.sh`.
 For example, for `TBar`, run the following command:
 ```